-If significant tariffs or other restrictions are placed on goods imported into the United States from China or other countries, or any related counter-measures are taken by China or other countries, our revenue and results of operations may be materially harmed.
+If significant tariffs or other restrictions are placed on goods imported into the United States from China or other countries, or any related countermeasures are taken by China or other countries, our revenue and results of operations may be materially harmed.
 The Trump Administration recently indicated it may alter trade terms between China and the United States, which may include limiting trade with China, imposing new or increased tariffs on imports from China, or other trade restrictions.
-Trade restrictions, including tariffs, quot as, embargoes, safeguards, and customs restrictions, could increase the cost or reduce the supply of products available to us, including certain raw material and equipment that we may purchase from foreign vendors located in China and other countries, or may require us to modify our supply chain organization or other current business practices, any of which could harm our business, financial condition and results of operations.
-We are dependent on international trade agreements and regulations, such as the North American Free Trade Agreement, or NAFTA.
+Trade restrictions, including tariffs, quotas, embargoes, safeguards, and customs restrictions, could increase the cost or reduce the supply of products available to us, or could increase the lead times of certain raw material and equipment that we may purchase from foreign vendors located in China and other countries, or may require us to modify our supply chain organization or other current business practices, any of which could harm our business, financial condition and results of operations.
+We are dependent on international trade agreements and regulations, such as the North American Free Trade Agreement, or NAFTA, and the pending United States-Mexico-Canada Agreement, or USMC.
 If the United States were to withdraw from or materially modify certain international trade agreements or regulations, our business and operating results could be materially and adversely affected and our customer relationships in Canada and other countries could be harmed.

-We may not be able to manage our inventory levels effectively, which may lead to shortages of inventory, excess inventory or inventory obsolescence that would force us to incur inventory write-downs.
+We may not be able to manage our inventory levels effectively, which may lead to shortages of inventory, excess inventory or inventory obsolescence that would force us to have inventory issues.